-The history of the New York Jets uniform begins in 1960 with a team known as the Titans of New York, predecessors to Gang Green, so we’re start our study today with the Titans.
+The New York Jets uniform history begins in 1960 with a team known as the Titans of New York, predecessors to Gang Green, so we’ll start our study today with the Titans.

 The Titans of New York debuted blue helmet shells with a single gold crown stripe, along with gray facemasks, as were the norm at the time.